Life giving you Lemons? Make Lemon Curd!

 1 pinch of salt

-1. Whisk the eggs & egg yolks together in a saucepan until nice & smooth.
+1. Whisk the eggs, egg yolks, sugar & pinch of salt together in a saucepan until nice & smooth.

 2. Place saucepan over a low heat.
 Add the butter, zest & juice then whisk together continuously until to a thickened consistency.
 This takes about 8 minutes.
 It should be thick enough to coat the back of a spoon.